k4n3ki-k3n/k4n3ki.github.io/_posts/2023-07-29-ILOVEYOU-Virus.md

 You can download the Sample from [VirusShare](https://virusshare.com/file?aa54181c8592c0fc9a110bc22c7685cdf2052e9eaedf2632c35214e7516d8266) and view the Virustotal report from [here](https://www.virustotal.com/gui/file/aa54181c8592c0fc9a110bc22c7685cdf2052e9eaedf2632c35214e7516d8266/detection).
 On Virustotal, out of 46, 41 vendors reported it malicious.

-You can see the script running and its effect in the below video:
+You can see the script running and its effect in the below video, click on the picture to move to youtube.

 [![utube video](https://img.youtube.com/vi/ZqkFfF5kAvw/hqdefault.jpg)](https://www.youtube.com/watch?v=ZqkFfF5kAvw)